zalando/restful-api-guidelines/deprecation/Deprecation.md

 Sometimes it is necessary to phase out an API endpoint (or version).
 I.e. this may be necessary if a field is no longer supported in the result or a whole business functionality behind an endpoint has to be shut down.
-There are multiple other reasons as well.
+There are many other reasons as well.

 ## {{ book.must }} Obtain Approval of Clients